-- (5) The majority of feral and free-roaming cats in Washington are not spayed or neutered, thus contributing significantly to the population of cats that are homeless and euthanized in shelters. - (6) Reducing the companion animal population through spay and neuter surgery will reduce the number of animals handled and cared for by animal care and control agencies and other animal welfare organizations.
+- (4) Many thousands of adoptable dogs and cats are put to death in shelters each year because there are not enough homes found to place them.
+This is a tragic consequence of animal overpopulation. - (5) The majority of feral and free-roaming cats in Washington are not spayed or neutered, thus contributing significantly to the population of cats that are homeless and euthanized in shelters. - (6) Providing a means for low-income individuals to assist in the reduction of the companion animal population through spay and neuter surgery will reduce the number of animals handled and cared for by animal care and control agencies and other animal welfare organizations.
 This, in turn, will help reduce costs these agencies and organizations incur for handling stray, abandoned, relinquished, and homeless animals and, most importantly, will help reduce the number of animals that die in shelters. - (7) Increasing the numbers of dogs that are surgically sterilized will help reduce risks of dog bites that result in injury, death, medical costs, and liability.
 Increasing the numbers of feral and free-roaming cats that are surgically sterilized will reduce the burdens they place on animal care and control agencies, shelters, animal rescue organizations, and individuals who care for these unowned, lost, or abandoned animals. - (8) The most effective and humane way to reduce the number of animals dying in shelters is to reduce animal overpopulation through a targeted, statewide spay and neuter surgery network. - (9) A companion animal safety, population control, and spay/neuter assistance program is necessary to address the problems and costs of companion animal overpopulation.
-The program should be funded through a fee that is practical, administratively feasible, and targeted at the class of Washington residents that is most responsible for companion animals and their impact on our communities: Owners of cats and dogs. - NEW SECTION.
+The program should be funded through a fee that is practical, administratively feasible, and targeted at the class of Washington residents that is most responsible for companion animals and their impact on our communities: Owners of cats and dogs. - 34 NEW SECTION.
 Sec.
-2. The definitions in this section apply throughout this chapter unless the context clearly requires otherwise. - 33 (1) "Account" means the companion animal spay/neuter assistance 34 account created in section 9 of this act. - 35 (2) "Animal care and control agency" means an agency or authority 36 as defined in RCW 16.52.011(2)(c). - (3) "Cat" means a member of the species Felis catus.
+2. The definitions in this section apply throughout this chapter unless the context clearly requires otherwise. - 36 (1) "Account" means the companion animal spay/neuter assistance 37 account created in section 9 of this act.

+- 1 (2) "Animal care and control agency" means an agency or authority 2 as defined in RCW 16.52.011(2)(c). - (3) "Cat" means a member of the species Felis catus.